Are you claiming all your Rental Property tax deductions?

 Here are a couple of mistakes that people often make!

-- Maintenance and repairs done before leasing a property for the first time can be claimed as rental property tax deductions.
+- Maintenance and repairs done before leasing a property for the first time can be claimed as a tax deduction.

 - The cost of renovations on an investment property can be claimed in full on the next tax return.